Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Data analysis

-For the direct effect, the bias-corrected estimates under the homogeneous specification are closer to zero than the naive estimate of $-0.116$ across the entire grid of sensitivity parameters.
-For example, if each ego is connected to up to one additional ego on average ($m^e=75$) and $\kappa=2$, the bias-corrected estimate is around $-0.105$ in the homogeneous case.
-On the other hand, for heterogeneous specification, the bias-corrected estimates can be larger or smaller than the naive estimates, depending on the combinations of $m^e$ and $\kappa$.
-For example, if $\kappa=2$, the bias-corrected estimates are smaller than the naive estimates if $m^e\leq 130$ and closer to zero otherwise.
-However, taking $\gamma^e=2$ resulted in estimates closer to zero across most $m^e$ values (Appendix~\ref{apdx.sec:data}), indicating that these results are sensitive to $\gamma^e$ (Example~\ref{exmp:pi_hetero_number}), which controls the influence of covariates' similarity.
-Furthermore, GSA with the non-augmented estimators $\widehat{DE}_{adj}$ yielded estimates that are closer to zero for most values of $m^e$ and $\kappa$ (Appendix~\ref{apdx.sec:data}), implying that the divergence between the homogeneous and heterogeneous specifications is due to the outcome model augmentation.
-These results suggest that assuming no contamination may lead to overestimation of the magnitude of the direct effect.
+For the direct effect, the bias-corrected estimates under the homogeneous and heterogeneous specifications yielded similar estimates that are closer to zero than the naive estimate of $-0.116$ across the entire grid of sensitivity parameters.
+For example, if $\kappa=1.5$ and each ego is connected to up to one additional ego on average ($m^e=75$), the bias-corrected estimate is around $-0.097$ in the homogeneous case, compared to the bias-corrected estimate of around $-0.105$ using the estimate $\widehat{m}^e=33.4$ from the internal validation data.
+These results imply that the naive estimates of $DE$ might be overestimated by over $10.5\%$, indicating a smaller direct effect than previously found.